Introduction

 Telegram Seals

-The Manchurian Telegraph and Telephone Company (满洲电信电话株式会社) used an olive coloured seal on telegrams, an example is shown above with an inset of a reconstructed label.
+The Manchurian Telegraph and Telephone Company (满洲电信电话株式会社) used an olive coloured seal on telegrams.
+To find out more about this click here.